ellenra/Plein_Publique_Technical_Exercise/README.md

 2. Run the `schema/schema.sql` file to create tables, load data, and build views.
 3. Run the `sql/v_orders_enriched.sql` and `sql/v_returns_enriched.sql` files to create the normalized metric views.
 4. Run the remaining SQL files in the sql/ folder to generate KPIs and perform data quality checks.

+### Views
+Creating views makes it easier to analyze data without having to recalculate values every time you query (ask database to return certain data).

+#### Orders enriched view
+Combines orders with their items and calculates:
+- Total cost of all items
+- Shipping cost
+- Total revenue for the order
+- Number of items in the order

+#### Returns enriched view
+Combines return records with the corresponding order items.
+For each returned item it includes:
+- Order, product and line info of the returned item
+- Returned quantity and return reason
+- Date when return was created
+- Returned item unit price and total value of the return

 ## Schema Diagram